What is cycle syning, and why are so many people talking about it? Let’s break it down.

 How can you calculate your menstrual cycle and menstrual period?

-The menstrual cycle starts on the first day of your period, which is the day of regular bleeding, not just spotting.
+The menstrual cycle starts on the first day of your period, meaning the first day of full bleeding, not just light spotting.
 If you noticed spotting on April 2, but the full bleeding didn’t start until April 3, then April 3 is considered the first day of your cycle.
-The bleeding can last from three to seven days, varying from person to person.
+Menstrual bleeding can last about three to seven days, and this varies from person to person.

 Menstrual Cycle Phases